ChayScripts/Task-Progress-Pad/README.md

 ## 🚀 Overview

-Secure ToDo App is a modern, privacy-focused desktop to-do list application built with PyQt5.
+Task Progress Pad is a modern, privacy-focused desktop to-do list application built with PyQt5.
 All your tasks are encrypted with your password and stored only on your computer (never in the cloud).
 Fast, beautiful, and designed for busy professionals who care about security and usability.